northwestcoder/firebase2appsheet/README.md

 	- It's python 3.
 	- We make no assumptions about python virtual envs or module support.
 	- It's pretty straightforward and should work if you are familar with python.
-	- You will need to paste in your key.json file from Google IAM into "misc/key.json" of this project.
+	- You will need to paste in your key.json file from Google IAM into "misc/key.json" file of this project.

 - The default for this example is to run on localhost:8080 and misc/oas.yml refers to this URL.
 In a later step below, after we deploy to cloud run, we will run a curl command to "init" the instance as well as change the OAS server url to match our new cloud run hostname.